mikl0s/ReformatBackup/docs/project-prd.md

 ## Features

 ### 1. Installation & Distribution
-- Requirement: Installable and runnable with a single command (e.g., `pip install appbackup-manager && appbackup-manager`).
+- Requirement: Installable and runnable with a single command (e.g., `pip install reformatbackup && reformatbackup`).
 - Details: Distributed as a Python package on PyPI, with all dependencies (Flask, py7zr, etc.) auto-installed via pip.
 - Success Criteria: Users can install and launch the app in one terminal command, assuming Python 3.8+ is present.

 ### 2. Auto-Updating
 - Requirement: Automatically check for updates and prompt the user to upgrade.
-- Details: On startup, query PyPI for newer versions and offer a one-click update via `pip install --upgrade appbackup-manager`.
+- Details: On startup, query PyPI for newer versions and offer a one-click update via `pip install --upgrade reformatbackup`.
 - Success Criteria: Users see an update prompt in the UI when a new version is available and can update without manual intervention.

 ### 3. App Scanning & Display